KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 ### Shred Integration
 Containment philosophy often reframes this polarity as evidence of a rigged game — “the opposite lives across the hall,” so any motion inevitably serves both poles.
 This is a category error.
 The axis permits both orientations so motion can exist, but does not enforce inversion.
 Facing Source (C↑) maintains bearing through all layers until integration; facing away (E↓) forfeits bearing and collapses into static potential.
 The possibility of inversion is not its inevitability, and the capacity for return is not diminished by the presence of a dispersive counterpart.

+**Anchor**
-**Anchor:** Motion defines outcome — not the shared fact of motion’s possibility.
+Motion defines outcome — not the shared fact of motion’s possibility.

 ---